 The process that makes this happen is pretty simple.
 You produced sound by rushing air from your lungs past your vibrating vocal chords.
 These vibrations caused fluctuations in the rushing air, which formed a sound wave.
 A sound wave is just a moving pattern of fluctuations in air pressure.
 The changing air pressure pushes surrounding air particles out and then pulls them back in.
 These particles then push and pull the particles next to them, passing on the energy and pattern of the sound.
 In this way, sound can travel long distances through the air.
 The pitch and tone of the sound are determined by the frequency of the air-pressure fluctuations, which is determined by the way you move your vocal chords.

 Now apply this technique to the Bass Guitar.
 But change the vocal chords gage to a thiner gage (.030 to .080), and then add a Kahler whammy bar, and a Capo every now and then, and even an Ebow to it.
-Or take a six string lead guitar and have it configured into a bass guitar with only four strings as E, A, D, and G. Run your vocal chords through Seven different amplifiers and split the sound.
+Or take a six string lead guitar and have it configured into a Four String Lead Bass guitar with only four strings as E, A, D, and G. Run your vocal chords through Seven different amplifiers and split the sound.
 Take those Seven amps and use vintage and modern Kustom amps to produce your sound.
-Lets have Six amps being Lead amps and One amp being a bass amp.
+Lets have Two amps being Lead channel, Three amps for the Middle channel, and Two amps being a Bass channel.

 Take those Seven amps and set them up like a home entertainment system to create a Visual Aduio for the Live Performance.
-Lead Stereo channel, Middle Stereo channel, and Bass Stereo channel is the visual audio.
+Lead Stereo channel, Rhythm Stereo channel, and Bass Stereo channel is the visual audio.
 The Lead Stereo channel has only two effects, Reverb and The Double Cross head with 8x12 cab and a vintage 1970 Kustom K200B-4 with 2x15 and a BullFrog Horn.
 Each amp has a specific channel for a specific sound and effect.
 So instead of layering the effects on one amplifier, add bass on top of trebble, on top of delay, on top of reverb, they all become seperate for each amplifier.
 Add two different effects boards for the Middle and Bass channels.
-Now add a two Wah pedals, one for the Bass and the Middle channel that can be played at the same time!
-Fot the Middle channel use a Steve Vai Mad Horsie II, and on the Bass channel use the Wah pedal on the Boss effects pedal, now use them at the same time and your ears see the audio being produced!
+Now add a three Wah pedals (Boss ME-20B, Morely Bad Horsie 2, and a Morley Dragon 2), one for the Bass, the Middle channel, and lead channel that can be played at the same time!
+Fot the Middle channel use a Steve Vai Mad Horsie II, and on the Bass channel use the Wah pedal on the Boss effects pedal, and the lead channel use the Morley Dragon 2, now use them at the same time and your ears see the audio being produced!

 So whats behind this re-engineering of the Bat?
-The Bass guitars with light gage strings have now become a Four String Lead Guitar, or the NEW SIX/FOUR XS guitar has now become a Bass guitar, with separate Stereo Effects Channels and dual Wah-Wah pedals, Seven seperate sounds, with 1050 Watts through 5 x 15", Two Horns, and 20 x 12" speakers.
+The Bass guitars with light gage strings have now become a Four String Lead Bass Guitar, and the NEW Emulated Bass Guitar 6/ELB4 Washburn Washington Hollow Body, and the 6/ELB4 XS Washburn XS guitars have now become Emulated Lead Bass guitars, with separate Stereo Effects Channels and Triple Wah-Wah pedals, Seven seperate sounds, with 1050 Watts through 5 x 15", Two Horns, and 24 x 12" speakers.
 The prey will not get away in the dark as the mind now hears seperate sounds in stereo instead of a blurr of noise!
 What you now hear is Bat EchoLocation Visual Audio 7.1

-Tonal and Music influences come from Duane Eddy, Frank Zappa, The Yardbirds, Jeff Beck, Gang of Four, Kim Simmonds, and many more
+Tonal and Music influences come from Duane Eddy, Frank Zappa, The Yardbirds, Jeff Beck, Gang of Four, Kim Simmonds, The Screaming Blue Messiahs, Screamin Jay Hawkins, The Fall of Troy, Every Time I Die, and many more

 Watch for the "Masters of Thunderous Disasters" tour in Illinois